ibm-cloud-docs/vmwaresolutions/archiref/vcscar/vcscar-logical.md

 The core data element of the Skate Advisor is the trick.
 The trick language uniquely defines a trick.
 This language can be used to accomplish the following tasks:
 - Converse with the chatbot about tricks.
-- Search for tricks via Watson Discovery.
+- Search for tricks by using Watson Discovery.
 - Identify and classify tricks when training Watson Discovery from source articles.
 - Identify a trick for location and media display purposes.